 Just like El Calafate, you can find accommodation for every taste and budget in El Chalten.
 Although you should keep in mind that during the peak of the summer season the accommodation will get booked out, as many people are going for the abundance of hiking that Los Glaciares near El Chalten offers.

 If you’d like to have a bit more privacy and live closer to nature, check just outside of the limits of the town for some wilderness lodges and estancias.

 Otherwise, there are both hostels and B&Bs, as well as midrange hotels right next to the main street of the town.

 Farther into the park there are campsites available as well, if you’d like to, for example, enjoy sunset or sunrise by Laguna de los Tres.
 There are free camping areas located by the trails – De Agostini, Laguna Capri, Poincenot, Río Blanco, Toro.

-And just so you know, at whatever kind of accommodation you stay, the staff will most probably be happy to help you with any tips that you need regarding hiking.
-They can even arrange a transfer (with surcharge) to take you to the trailheads.
+And just so you know, at whatever kind of accommodation you stay in, the staff will most probably be happy to help you with any tips that you need regarding hiking.
+They can even arrange a transfer (with a surcharge) to take you to the trailheads.

 What food is there available in Los Glaciares?